 Nuclear Test Site

-The Soviet Union managed these nuclear tests without notice to the health effects on the 200,000 residents of the Semipalatinsk area, who weren’t evacuated or warned during the real explosions.
-Residents soon became aware about the tests, and observed health problems soon after the first tests.
-Consequently the cancer rates in the Polygon area immediately increased after ta couple of years following the first tests as well as the raised the number of genetic defected children who have been born there.
-Unfortunately due to the strict Soviet rules they were not allowed to leave the city and there was nothing that residents could do.
+The Soviet Union conducted these nuclear tests without regard for the health effects on the residents of the Semipalatinsk area, who were not evacuated or warned during the tests.
+The residents soon became aware of the tests and observed health problems after the first tests.
+The cancer rates and number of genetic defects in children born in the area immediately increased after the first tests, but due to strict Soviet rules, residents were not allowed to leave the city.

 In 1989, an anti-nuclear movement called “Nevada Semipalatinsk” was formed, which forced the Soviet Union to stop further nuclear tests and close the site.

 After Kazakhstan gained independence, the closed city status was abolished, and the site has been extensively investigated by scientists from around the world since 1991, making it the most researched nuclear test site in the world.
 Today, it is the only nuclear test site open to tourists and permits or tour guides are required.
 The tour includes the site, a museum, and the nearby influenced area, providing insight into nuclear warfare, radiation dangers, and the history of the Cold War.